 By providing direct experience with nature we allow children to follow their curiosity, share in wonder, build confidence, and develop a love and appreciation for the natural world.
 By nature, outdoor experiences are sensory-rich, allow for freedom of movement, and inspire inquiry and imagination - all of which are crucial to healthy development for children.
 We follow an emergent curriculum that weaves seasonal experiences with intentional activities that nurture cognitive, social/emotional, physical, language, and spiritual development, unique to every child.

-With village-making at our core, children in Bluestone Nature School foster connections to their school, natural communities, and the greater Shohola community.
+With village-making at our core, children in Bluestone Nature Programs foster connections to their school, natural communities, and the greater Port Jervis community.
 Through the lens of nature immersion, we deepen bonds with the land and each other, across the generations.

-Bluestone Nature School is a project of Among the Ferns: Nature Connection for Budding Naturalists.
+Bluestone Nature Programs is a project of Among the Ferns: Nature Connection for Budding Naturalists.
 Our Founding Director, Emily Woodmansee, is a local naturalist and nature-based educator with a passion for connection children and their families to the wonders of nature.
-Emily moved to Shohola after years of working in nature-based early childhood education and began building community through her nature play and learning classes.
+Emily moved to Shohola, PA after years of working in nature-based early childhood education and began building community through her nature play and learning classes.
 After having her daughter, Emily's focus centered around nature play for infants and toddlers.
-It was this group of class participants who rallied for and supported the founding of Bluestone Nature School!
+It was this group of class participants who rallied for and supported the founding of Bluestone Nature Programs!
 You can read more about Emily's professional experience here.

-Bluestone Nature School opening in the fall of 2023 in partnership with Twin Cedar Senior Living in Shohola.
-Our name celebrates our Place - Shohola, PA.
+Bluestone Nature Programs opened in the fall of 2023 in Shohola.
+Our name celebrates our founding Place - Shohola, PA.
 A large glacier deposited bluestone in Shohola Glen, and many Shohola homes and business feature bluestone in their construction.
 The Lenni Lenape, the Indigenous Host Nation of what is now known as Shohola, refer to the glacial bluestone deposit as the Shohola Stone or Peace Stone, inspiring the name Shohola which means "Place of Peace".

 Mission & Vision